The Royal British Legion Club (Wimborne) Ltd

 Parking is for members and bone fide guests in Club opening hours unless by prior arrangement with the Club Committee.
 Outside of Club opening hours a parking bollard will be erected at the entrance to prevent unauthorised parking.

-In the absence of a Committee member the duty bar person with the approval of members present have the right to refuse to serve and to ask any member or guest who is behaving badly to leave Club premises.
+In the absence of a Committee member the duty bar person has the right to refuse to serve and to ask any member or guest who is behaving badly to leave Club premises.
 Such action will then be reported to the Club Secretary within twenty four hours of the event.
 The Secretary will then inform the Club Committee who will decide if disciplinary action is necessary.